-9.22 SUBAWARD DOCUMENT DELIVERABLES
+9.20 SUBAWARD DOCUMENT DELIVERABLES

-9.22.1 Prior to the execution of this Subaward and throughout the entire term of this Subaward, Subrecipient shall obtain and maintain current and appropriate licenses, permits and certificates which are required by all applicable County, State and/or Federal laws, regulations, guidelines, bulletins, TEGLs, Program memoranda and directives for the operation of its facility(ies) and for the provision of Services hereunder.
+- 9.20.1 Prior to the execution of this Subaward and throughout the entire term of this Subaward, Subrecipient shall obtain and maintain current and appropriate licenses, permits and certificates which are required by all applicable County, State and/or Federal laws, regulations, guidelines, Program memoranda and directives for the operation of its facility(ies) and for the provision of Services hereunder.
 Prior to the execution of this Subaward and annually thereafter (or as otherwise established by County), Subrecipient shall submit evidence/documentation (Subaward Document Deliverables) of its compliance with this requirement in the form and manner that is prescribed by County.
-These deliverables must be complete (without missing pages) and legible, and shall include:

-- 9.22.1.1 Subaward Compliance Documents (as described in Subparagraph 9.22.3) - 9.22.1.2 Business Forms (as described in Subparagraph 9.22.4) - 9.22.1.3 Reporting Documents (as described in Subparagraph 9.22.5) - 9.22.1.4 Other Documents: During the term of this Subaward, County or its designee(s) may request from time to time additional documents from Subrecipient, and Subrecipient shall adhere to County's request for such documents. - 9.22.2 Subrecipient shall submit copies of all new or renewed licenses, permits, and certificates to County's Contract Manager within five (5) business days of the license, permit or certification award or renewal.
+Subrecipient shall provide to County's Contract Manager, by the deadline imposed by County, current copies of these deliverables which must be complete (without missing pages) and legible, and shall include: - 9.20.1.1 Subaward Compliance Documents (as described in Subparagraph 9.20.3) - 9.20.1.2 Business Forms (as described in Subparagraph 9.20.4) - 9.20.1.3 Reporting Documents (as described in Subparagraph 9.20.5) - 9.20.1.4 Other Documents: During the term of this Subaward, County or its designee(s) may request from time to time additional documents from Subrecipient, and Subrecipient shall adhere to County's request for such documents. - 9.20.2 Subrecipient shall submit copies of all new or renewed licenses, permits, and certificates to County's Contract Manager within five (5) business days of the license, permit or certification award or renewal.
 Subrecipient shall immediately notify County of any lapses or expirations of these items.
 Subrecipient's failure to maintain and/or timely submit documents required or requested by County may result in County imposing remedies as determined by County in its sole discretion.

-9.22.3 Subaward Compliance Documents
+9.20.3 Subaward Compliance Documents

-9.22.3.1 Business License
+9.20.3.1 Business License

-9.22.3.1.1 When the local governing authority requires Subrecipient's organization to obtain a license to operate and conduct business within its local governing authority's jurisdiction, Subrecipient shall obtain such license to perform the Services outlined in this Subaward.
+9.20.3.1.1 When the local governing authority requires Subrecipient's organization to obtain a license to operate and conduct business within its local governing authority's jurisdiction,

+Subrecipient shall obtain such license to perform the Services outlined in this Subaward.
 The local governing authority may be either the local city government for entities doing business within its city limits or County of Los Angeles for entities located outside of city limits (i.e., unincorporated areas or designated cities).
 Subrecipient shall ensure that the license is current throughout the entire term of this Subaward.
 Subrecipient shall provide a current copy of its license to County annually (or upon expiration, as noted on the license).

-9.22.3.2 Certificate of Insurance
+9.20.3.2 Certificate of Insurance

-9.22.3.2.1 The certificate shall evidence Subrecipient's compliance with the insurance requirements outlined in Subparagraph 8.24 (General Provisions for all Insurance Coverage) and Subparagraph 8.25 (Insurance Coverage).
-Subrecipient shall also provide copies of the certificate of insurance as it relates to its Lower Tier
+9.20.3.2.1 The certificate shall evidence Subrecipient's compliance with the insurance requirements outlined in Subparagraph 8.24 (General Provisions for all Insurance Coverage) and Subparagraph 8.25 (Insurance Coverage).
+Subrecipient shall also provide copies of the certificate of insurance as it relates to any approved Lower Tier Subrecipient(s).

-9.22.3.3 Fire Department Inspection Report
+9.20.3.3 Fire Department Inspection Report